pivotal/docs-tap/opting-out-telemetry.hbs.md

 This topic tells you how to opt out of the VMware Customer Experience Improvement Program (CEIP) and out of Pendo telemetry on an organizational level.

 There are two components for telemetry collection in Tanzu Application Platform (commonly known as TAP) under the VMware Customer Experience Improvement Program (CEIP):

 1. The standard CEIP telemetry collection
-2. Pendo telemetry from Tanzu Application Platform GUI
+2. Pendo telemetry from Tanzu Developer Portal

 Each telemetry component has its own opt-in and opt-out process.
 The CEIP telemetry opt-out decision can be made at an organizational level, whereas the